 An easy asset to value is a home.
 While it may not exactly be the market price, it is a good predictor of what the home will sell for.
 You can also always hire another appraiser to appraise the property if you do not agree with the price.
 Some of the harder assets to appraise are: stocks in small companies, stock in partnerships, partnership valuations, privately owned businesses, professional practices, family businesses, rare art, beneficial interests, time shares, and so forth.

-In conclusion, asset division/equitable distribution is one of the most hard fought areas of divorce law in America, and New Jersey is no different.
+In conclusion, asset division and equitable distribution is one of the most hard fought areas of divorce law in America, and New Jersey is no different.
 If you are going through a divorce in New Jersey or are about to file, contact an experienced divorce attorney.

 Attorney Santo V. Artusa, Jr., practices all aspects of family law and divorce matters throughout New Jersey. www.topjerseycitydivorcelawyers.com